automata-network/automata-dcap-attestation/solana/automata-dcap-framework/README.md

 anchor deploy
 ```

 4. Once you have deployed the program, it is necessary for you to upload the required collateral to the PCCS program.
-The SDK provides with a PCCS Client, please refer to that and upload collateral.
+The SDK provides a PCCS Client, please refer to that and upload collateral.

 5. Once you have uploaded required collateral you can call the `verify_dcap` quote function from the SDK.